sarnold/meta-small-arm-extra/README.rst

 mostly for RPi, BBB, imx6 (nitrogen6x), and similar (small being relative ;)

-New work on morty for testing imx6 etnaviv graphics; now includes custom kernel / u-boot recipes for nitrogen6x (imx6q Boundary Devices machine).
+New work on morty for testing imx6 etnaviv graphics; now includes custom kernel / u-boot recipes for nitrogen6x (imx6q Boundary Devices machine) and Udoo Neo.
 Note the older kernels are still available but should get updates soon.

 This work should also support cubox-i (pro), wandboard, and udoo imx6 machines with minor changes; there are new/updated packages for etnaviv